 We are interested in coaching patients to develop confidence to exercise and engage in regular physical activity, work and activities of daily living, empowering them to achieve their goals.
 This process can be done as a program that you do at home.
 We also have an exercise rehabilitation studio where we supervise people in either a group environment or in an individualised (one-on-one) manner.
 In both situations the physiotherapist will help you develop an understanding of how to adjust the level and type of exercise based on the response, and how to respond to any symptoms provocation during or after the exercise.
 We will graduate your exercises so they are safe and tolerable for you.
 We will also make them simple and relevant to your condition.
 Having a clear plan and awareness of your body during exercise is key for developing confidence to exercise on their own.

 Exercise is like a drug – getting the right dose for the right person is important.
 We rely on your help and feedback to determine the right dose for you.

 What health conditions benefit from exercise rehabilitation?

 Nearly all pain problems can benefit from exercise rehabilitation.
-These include back pain, neck pain, pelvic pain, joint pain, arthritis, muscle and tendon pain and fibromyalgia.
+These include back pain, neck pain, joint pain, arthritis, muscle and tendon pain and fibromyalgia.
 We take the view that the only pain problem that benefits from relative rest is a broken bone or acutely damaged structure.
 Graduated movement of pain sensitive structures is important for their health.
 Exercise has been shown to relieve pain and increase function in all muscle, joint, spine and nerve pain conditions (both acute or chronic).
 Current research shows that even acute sprains and strains recover faster with the right kind of graded exercise.